luke-randolph/price-pulse/README.md

 ## What it does

 - **Dashboard** — every tracked item as a card grouped by category, each showing the latest price, year-over-year change, and a 10-year sparkline.
-- **Series detail pages** — full price history with selectable ranges (past year / 10 years / 50 years) and a "then → now" summary.
+- **Series detail pages** — full price history with selectable ranges (past year / 10 / 25 / 50 years) and a "then → now" summary.
 - **Three lenses** for viewing any price:
   - **Nominal** — the price as reported.
   - **Inflation-adjusted** — past prices restated in today's dollars using CPI, so amounts compare like-for-like.